awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-deleteekscluster.md

 **Required IAM permissions**

-The `AutomationAssumeRole` parameter requires the following actions to successfully run the Automation document\.
+The `AutomationAssumeRole` parameter requires the following actions to successfully use the runbook\.
 + `sts:AssumeRole`
 + `eks:ListNodegroups`
 + `eks:DeleteNodegroup`